Shakers: Era of Manifestations

 The Shaker movement was at its height between 1820 and 1860.
 It was at this time that the sect had the most members, and the period was considered its "golden age".
-It had expanded from New England to the Midwestern states of Indiana and Ohio and Southern state of Kentucky.
+It had expanded from New England to Indiana, Ohio, and Kentucky.
 It was during this period that it became known for its furniture design and craftsmanship.
 In the late 1830s a spiritual revivalism, the Era of Manifestations was born.
-It was also known as the "period of Mother's work", for the spiritual revelations that were passed from the late Mother Ann Lee.
+It was also known as the "period of Mother's work", for the spiritual revelations that were passed from the late Mother Ann.

-The expression of "spirit gifts" or messages were realized in "gift drawings" made by Hannah Cohoon, Polly Reed, Polly Collins, and other Shaker sisters.
+The expression of "spirit gifts" or messages were realized in "gift drawings" made by Hannah Cohoon, Rebecca Landon, Polly Reed, Polly Collins, and other Shaker sisters.
 A number of those drawings remain as important artifacts of Shaker folk art.